basefarm/aws-session-tool/README.md

 # Prerequisites

-You must have a user in the Basefarm main account.
-This user must be able to assume roles in the needed customer account or other Basefarm accounts.
-You must have this credentials profile stored in your `~.aws/credentials` file.
+You must have an IAM user with credentials profile stored in your `~.aws/credentials` file.
 This is usually done using the `aws configure` command.
+The list of roles are downloaded (`get_session -d -p <PROFILENAME>`) from an S3 bucket configured like this: `aws configure set session-tool_bucketname <BUCKETNAME> --profile <PROFILENAME>`.
+This of course requires that your IAM user credentials allow access to the bucket.
+If you have a profile which you normally use, you can set it as the default choice for session-tool with `aws configure set default.session_tool_default_profile <PROFILENAME>`
 These commands assume that you have a profile called *awsops*.
 You might use a different name, but must then provide the profile name when initializing a session.